SapienzaNLP/ita-bench/README.md

     - **Pros**: The original datasets are already in Italian, so there is no need for translation that may introduce errors
     - **Cons**: These datasets were not originally designed for evaluating LLMs and the adaptation process may introduce biases or errors

-ItaBench currently includes the following datasets:
+ITA-Bench currently includes the following datasets:
 | Dataset | Task | Type | Description |
 |---------|------|------|-------------|
 | ARC-Challenge | QA | Translation | Commonsense and scientific knowledge |